UST-QuAntiL/qhana-docker/docs/workflows.md

 ## Workflow Plugin

-Find the plugin with your chosen plugin name and the suffix "_transformed" in the plugin list and click on "submit" to execute the workflow.
+Go back to the experiment workspace to find the plugin with your chosen workflow name and the suffix "_transformed" (if you didn't change it) in the plugin list and click on "submit" to execute the workflow.

 ![Start workflow.](images/workflow-editor/start_workflow.png)